 It was true.
 Emily wanted to drive Spencer home.
 But if the other woman had been uncomfortable washing dishes with her for twenty minutes, then a longer car ride was going to be torture for her.
 She had to put Spencer's needs and comfort before her own.

 She had to be patient with Spencer and not ask her about the scars on her arms.
 Just like she had waited with the scars on the inside of Paige's thighs and knees.

 "You need time."
 Emily stated simply, even though it was more complicated than that.

 Emily shook her head.
-While they did a mini version of Paige's jacket for their daughter that she had used as part of her Halloween costume, Teddy was constantly borrowing it.
+While they did buy a mini version of Paige's jacket for their daughter that she had used as part of her Halloween costume, Teddy was constantly borrowing her mother's.
 She said it smelled like her mama and helped her sleep.
 But it was probably part of a habit that formed from when she was younger and Paige would have her nap on the daybed in the home office.
 Her wife would drape the jacket on the sleeping toddler and had to keep doing so when Teddy refused to nap when they used a regular blanket.
 But like mother, like daughter because Emily would also borrow some of Paige's looser clothes, like her jackets and button ups when Paige wasn't home yet.

 "You know how much she loves it."
 Emily kissed Paige on right cheek.
 "Stay safe."